bjdhafssa/MTS-Clustering-and-Averaging/README.md

 - All of our code adapts the data and methods to be compatible with these formats for each combination in our experiments.

+- Since the libraries do not provide dependent versions for all time series dissimilarity measures, a fair comparison is achieved by employing the independent versions.

 # Bibliographic References
 Summary of surveys and benchmarks focused on time series dissimilarity measures and averaging.